timsampson/samsis/README.md

 ## Motivation

-With this in mind, I've realized that it would be helpful to have one application that makes use of as many of the patterns and processes in a centralized way.
-I'll try as much as possible to first build a new feature or use case with this repository and then extract the funtionality for the targeted application needed at work.
+With this in mind, I've realized that it would be helpful to have one application that makes use of as many of the patterns and processes in one app.
+I'll try as much as possible to first build a new feature or use case with this repository and then extract the funtionality for the targeted application needed.

 ## Use Case